 with plenty of tabs open and an extensive DIY bookmarks menu strip.

 Use double quotes.
 Copper wire bars in Google gets

-exact phrase.
+exact phrase but still a lot.
 Put -ingots after it (a word with a leading minus

 spelling etc use OR, eg "color palette" OR "colour palette" gets many